testfairy/docs/docs/01_Getting_Started/04_How_To_Invite_Testers.md

 To invite testers by email click on the `Add Testers` Button.
 In the list box add tester emails  - one for each row.

-You can also select a Group for the testers in the list or just leave it blank (see managing tester groupd below).
+You can also select a Group for the testers in the list or just leave it blank (see **Managing tester groups** below).
 After you finished press the `Add Testers` button below the list to complete the process.

 You can add testers manually or [import lists of testers](https://app.testfairy.com/testers/import/) in csv format.